In my workshops (and elsewhere) I always insist on the importance of client communication.

 Find solutions and lay out the rules.
 Be a consultant to your client, and be specific about what you intend to deliver, at what cost, and in what timeframe.

 Otherwise, both you and your client might be in for a nasty surprise.
-Your client might be taken aback by a price tag he didn’t see coming, and you – the linguist – might be taken aback by the fact that the client is taken aback by the price.
+Your client might be taken aback by a price tag they didn’t see coming, and you – the linguist – might be taken aback by the fact that the client is taken aback by the price.
 Or maybe the client expected a transcreation and got a translation – another common problem.

 You might end up with a disgruntled client.
 Would you want that?
 Just because you didn’t consider it necessary to communicate clearly what the client would be getting?